 United Way Worldwide is formerly known as an organization that focused on raising money for good causes.
-Now, United Ways focus on impacting communities by advancing the common good in education, income and health.
+Now, United Ways focus on impacting communities by leading the fight for the health, education, and financial stability of every person in our community.
 How?
 Community stakeholders are engaged in collective impact strategies to address the most pressing issues identified at the local level.
 United Way of Story County (UWSC) has embraced this model by meeting with groups throughout the county to gain public knowledge to determine the most important concerns of residents.

 To begin to understand the scope and dimension of challenges facing Story County, UWSC turned outward to ask members of the community to share their aspirations.
-The desired result from hosting community conversations is to develop a measureable goal within each area of education, income and health in order to proceed with a shared vision in creating the biggest possible impact on the future of our county.
+The desired result from hosting community conversations is to develop a measureable goal within each area of health, education, and financial stability in order to proceed with a shared vision in creating the biggest possible impact on the future of our county.

 Method & Participants